Randomized term grouping over physical law on digital quantum simulation: Background

-where $V(x)$ is the mean-field potential.
-In general $h_{pq}$ represents the integral contains kinetic energy + electron-nucleus attraction while $h_{pqrs}$ is the two-body interaction term.
+\end{widetext} where $V(x)$ is the mean-field potential. $h_{pq}$ generally represents the integral containing kinetic energy + electron-nucleus attraction while $h_{pqrs}$ is the two-body interaction term.
 Together with the creation and annihilation operator, we can classify terms in Molecular Hamiltonian as in TABLE.\ref{table:ta1}.

-In particular, we have integrated $h_{pqpq}$ into $h_{pqqp}$. $h_{pqpq}$ is an exchange coupling - it's only non-zero when the two electrons have the same spin so that they have antisymmetric spatial state which reduces the coulomb repulsion.
-So this term tends to induce ferromagnetic coupling between neighbouring spins.
-As we make the separation between sites bigger, the $h_{pqpq}$ term gets exponentially smaller we can consider only the $h_{pqqp}$ term.
+In particular, we have integrated $h_{pqpq}$ into $h_{pqqp}$. $h_{pqpq}$ is an exchange coupling - it is only non-zero when the two electrons have the same spin so that they have an antisymmetric spatial state, which reduces the coulomb repulsion.
+So, this term tends to induce ferromagnetic coupling between neighbouring spins.
+As we make the separation between sites bigger, the $h_{pqpq}$ term gets exponentially smaller; we can consider only the $h_{pqqp}$ term.
 Correlated excitation between electrons means that the interaction depends on the location of the electrons, i.e. if electron 1 in r jumps to p, electron 2 in q stays in q.
 This can be seen directly from the expansion of the operator using fermionic anti-commutation relations: